 Address: Schotersingel 115

-My latest discovery in Haarlem: Cafe Martinus.
+My most recent discovery in Haarlem: Cafe Martinus.
 Run by the owners of By Lima and can therefore only be awesome.
 The design of this place is fantastic: a pink flamingo theme combined with wallpaper with leaf motif.
 We sat down for breakfast and were surprised by the beautiful presentation of the dishes.
 Great attention to detail!
 The location of this place is also not bad: in the city center at the river Spaarne.

 Address: Spaarne 94